alexcpn/alexcpn.github.io/html/NN/ml/3_gradient_descent.md

 **How will Gradient Descent work in this case - non convex function?**

-Gradient descent does not attempt to find the global minimum, but rather follows the local slope of the cost function and converges to a local minimum or a flat region.
+Gradient descent does not attempt to find the **global minimum**, but rather follows the local slope of the cost function and converges to a local minimum or a flat region.

-The cost function is differentiable almost everywhere*.
+The Loss function is differentiable almost everywhere*.
 At any point in parameter space, the gradient indicates the direction of steepest local increase, and moving in the opposite direction reduces the cost.
 During optimization, the algorithm may encounter local minima or saddle points.

 (*The function is not differentiable at the point where the function is zero ex ReLU.
 This is not a problem in practice, as optimization algorithms handle such points using [subgradients](images/subgradient.png))

 In practice, deep learning works well despite non-convexity, partly because modern networks have millions of parameters and their loss landscapes contain many saddle points and wide, flat minima rather than [poor isolated local minima](images/poorlocalminima.png).

-Furthermore, we rarely use full-batch gradient descent.
-Instead, we use variants such as Stochastic Gradient Descent (SGD) or mini-batch gradient descent.
+Also we rarely use full-batch gradient descent.
+Instead, we use variants such as Stochastic Gradient Descent (SGD) or mini-batch gradient descent that acts as form of sampling.

 In these methods, gradients are computed using a single training example or a small batch of examples rather than the entire dataset.

 The resulting gradient is an average over the batch and serves as a noisy approximation of the true gradient.
 This stochasticity helps the optimizer escape saddle points and sharp minima, enabling effective training in practice.

-## Backpropagation

-**What does it mean to take the derivative of a scalar function with respect to vector-valued parameters?**

-Finding the gradient is the job of Backpropagation.

-Backpropagation is based on Automatic Differentiation.
-Auto Diff is a fancy term to describe creating a computational graph and then differentiating it- via chain rule.

-Chain rule is a basic rule of differentiation of composite functions.

-In Neural networks each function is composed of vector functions.

-What is a derivative of a vector function?
-This is something hard to explain in a simple way.
-It is a matrix of gradients.

-This paper - The Simple Essence of Automatic Differentiation Extended version Conal Elliott explains this in detail.
-Quoting from it below.

----

-### Jacobian Matrix

-The derivative $f'(x)$ of a function $f: \mathbb{R} \to \mathbb{R}$ at a point $x$ (in the domain of $f$) is a number, defined as follows:

-$$
-f'(x) = \lim_{\epsilon \to 0} \frac{f(x + \epsilon) - f(x)}{\epsilon}
-$$

-That is, $f'(x)$ tells us how fast $f$ is scaling input changes at $x$.

-Note here that $\mathbb{R}$ is the set of real numbers and $\epsilon$ is also a real number.

-How well does this definition hold up beyond functions of type $\mathbb{R} \to \mathbb{R}$?

-When we extend to $\mathbb{R}^m \to \mathbb{R}^n$, this definition no longer makes sense, as it would rely on dividing by a vector $\epsilon \in \mathbb{R}^m$.

-This difficulty of differentiation with non-scalar domains is usually addressed with the notion of "partial derivatives" with respect to the $m$ scalar components of the domain $\mathbb{R}^m$.

-When the codomain $\mathbb{R}^n$ is also non-scalar (i.e., $n > 1$), we have a matrix $J$ (the Jacobian), with $J_{ij} = \partial f_i / \partial x_j$ for $i \in \{1, \dots, n\}$, where each $f_i$ projects out the $i$-th scalar value from the result of $f$.

-Moreover, each of these situations has an accompanying chain rule, which says how to differentiate the composition of two functions.
-Where the scalar chain rule involves multiplying two scalar derivatives, the vector chain rule involves "multiplying" two matrices $A$ and $B$ (the Jacobians), defined as follows:

-$$
-(A \cdot B)_{ij} = \sum_{k=1}^m A_{ik} \cdot B_{kj}
-$$

-Since one can think of scalars as a special case of vectors, and scalar multiplication as a special case of matrix multiplication, perhaps we've reached the needed generality.

-The derivative of a function $f: a \to b$ at some value in $a$ is thus not a number, vector, matrix, or higher-dimensional variant, but rather a linear map (also called "linear transformation") from $a$ to $b$, which we will write as $a \multimap b$.

-The numbers, vectors, matrices, etc. mentioned above are all different representations of linear maps; and the various forms of "multiplication" appearing in their associated chain rules are all implementations of linear map composition for those representations.

----

-This above passage is taken from the paper on auto differentiation by Conal Elliott.
-Why I put it here is that it applies to our case of gradient descent as well.

-So the Loss function is a function of weight vectors $w$ and bias vectors $b$.

-$$
-C(w, b)
-$$

-To minimize this, we need the derivative.
-But since our input is a vector (the weights) and our output is a scalar (the loss), what does the derivative look like?

-Following Conal Elliott's definition, the derivative is not just a number, but a Linear Map.
-It is a function that tells us: 'If we nudge the weights by a tiny vector $\vec{v}$, how much will the Loss change?'

-We represent this abstract linear map using a concrete list of numbers called the Gradient Vector $\nabla C$.

-$$
-\nabla C = \begin{bmatrix}
-\frac{\partial C}{\partial w} \\
-\frac{\partial C}{\partial b}
-\end{bmatrix}
-$$

-This linear map tells us how any small change in the parameters will change the loss.
-Gradient descent exploits this first-order approximation by choosing the parameter update that most rapidly decreases the loss.

-Mathematically this is more rigorous than the usual explanation of rolling down the gradient/slope which does not make sense in the context of a vector space.

-**So what is Gradient Descent?**

- Gradient Descent takes the Gradient Vector found by Backprop and performs a vector subtraction in the weight space:

- $$w_{new} = w_{old} - \eta \cdot \nabla C$$

-where $\eta$ is the learning rate.

-**And how do we find the gradient vector $\nabla C$?**  via Backpropagation

 Next: [Backpropagation](4_backpropogation_chainrule.md)